AuroraDAO/idex-api-docs/README.md

 The `orderNumber` property of a record is used for the cursor.

 ## returnTradeHistory

+The `market` parameter will be required.
+Omitting the `market` parameter will result in a 400 Bad Request error response.

 Responses will be paginated as described above.
 By default, 10 records per request will be returned.
 You may request up to 100 records per request by including the `count` parameter.